-\begin{example}[Hamiltonian Lie algebroids over Dirac structures twisted by $H$] We consider the standard Courant algebroid in Example \ref{standardCA}, where a closed $3$-form $H$ is not necessarily zero.
-If we consider the following subbundle,
+\begin{example}[Hamiltonian Lie algebroids over Dirac structures twisted by $H$] We consider the standard Courant algebroid from Example \ref{standardCA}, where the closed $3$-form $H$ is not necessarily zero.
+If we consider the following subbundle: